Azure-Samples/Azure-Confidential-Computing-VMs/Recover CVM from Ubuntu 6_8_0 bug.md

 sudo mount /dev/sdb15 /cvm
 sudo rm /cvm/EFI/ubuntu/kernel.efi-6.8.0-1014-azure
 ```

+Disconnect from the recovery VM.
+You may deallocate it now.

 #### Detach the Disk
 Detach the disk from the recovery VM and reattach it to the CVM